ypid/FreeRDP-wiki/CommandLineInterface.md

-Thre are currently two command line interfaces, an old, deprecated one an a new one which was designed to give better interoperability with Windows and is easier to user.
+There are currently two command line interfaces, an old, deprecated one an a new one which was designed to give better interoperability with Windows and is easier to user.
 Generally speaking, you can now use both --log-option or /long-option.
 You should use the new interface now the old interface is just kept for compatibility and will be dropped at some point.

 # New style options